 Testing has been a cornerstone of the District’s HIV response for many years, with innovative approaches to testing — including offering testing in nontraditional settings — helping to bend DC’s incidence curve since 2008.
 The opportunity to know one’s HIV status is important for all residents, and an essential entryway into the health care system for those living with HIV.
 With the individual and public health benefits of early HIV diagnosis now widely known and accepted, delivering HIV testing to residents safely, easily, and conveniently is paramount to ending the epidemic.

 The District will undertake a number of activities to responsively and sustainably offer HIV testing and related services, particularly in hot spots around the city.
 We will:

-- Expand HIV and sexually transmitted diseases (STD) testing times (afternoon, evening, and weekends) at the DC Health & Wellness Center and in community partners.
+- Expand HIV and sexually transmitted diseases (STD) testing times (afternoon, evenings, and weekends) at the DC Health and Wellness Center at community partner sites.

 - Develop and train new rapid testing partners in underserved communities.

 - Augment services for youth and young adults by training peers and peer-based organizations to conduct HIV and STD testing

 - Support HIV and STD testing at college and university student health centers.

 - Expand convenience-based HIV and STD testing through GetCheckedDC by evaluating a pilot of HIV home-testing kits, expanding community partnerships to increase the availability of kits, promoting walk-in testing through a partnership with LabCorp, and initiating telemedicine testing.